samwisekind/steamchat-website/README.md

 #### CSS & JavaScript

-SASS/SCSS files are used to compile the CSS for the website but knowledge in SASS is not required; we have included human-readable versions of the CSS.
+SASS/SCSS files are used to compile the CSS for the website but knowledge in SASS is not required; we have also included human-readable versions of the CSS.

 In addition, JavaScript files are closure-compiled and minified however we have also included human-readable versions as well.